Flo0807/farens.me/priv/resources/articles/2024/08-18-ci-pipeline.md

 **Log in to the Container Registry**

 Before we can push the Docker image to the GitHub Container Registry, we need to log in to the registry.
 We use the [`docker/login-action` action](https://github.com/docker/login-action) to authenticate to the registry.
 We set the `registry` parameter to the URL of the registry, the `username` parameter to the GitHub actor, and the `password` parameter to the GitHub token.
 We defined the `REGISTRY` environment variable earlier.
-The GitHub token and GitHub actor variables are automatically provided by GitHub actions.
+The GitHub token and GitHub actor variables are automatically provided by GitHub Actions.

 ```yaml
 steps: